This article explains how to use the Give Zapier Add-on. Learn how to connect your Zapier account to your Give integration and more.

 Next, you will be asked to connect to your Give integration if you haven’t setup a Zap before:

-You may create yourself an API key for your integration under Give > Settings > API.
+You may create yourself an API key for your integration under Users > Your Profile > Give API Keys.
 Learn more about the Give API.

 Once you have the accounts properly connected between your two applications it’s time to match up the data as you see fit.
 For Slack, I’ll want to send a message to a specific channel with certain fields included like the donor’s email, the form used to donate, and the total donated: